-Field keyword Data type Description VMFolder Alphanumeric string The name of the VM folder (within a datacenter), including the path to the folder that contains the VMs.
+Field keyword OData field keyword Data type Description VMFolder vmFolder Alphanumeric string The name of the VM folder (within a datacenter), including the path to the folder that contains the VMs.
 Values are not case-sensitive.
-For example, assume the following VM folders containing a total of 65 VMs: vm\VM_backup_prod1 (contains 5 VMs) vm\VM_backup_prod1\cluster1 (contains 10 VMs) vm\VM_backup_prod2 (contains 50 VMs) To include the VMs in vm\VM_backup_prod1 but not the VMs in cluster1 or in any other folder: VMFolder Equal "vm\VM_backup_prod1" To include the VMs in vm\VM_backup_prod1 and in its subfolder cluster1: VMFolder Equal "vm\VM_backup_prod1" OR VMFolder StartsWith "vm\VM_backup_prod1\\" Note: The first backslash is an escape character that causes the following backslash to be interpreted as a literal character.
-To include all 65 VMs: VMFolder StartsWith "vm\VM_backup_prod" Note: Any VM that is in a path that begins with ${\tt vm} \ {\tt VM_backup_prod}$ is included.
-VMGuestOS Alphanumeric The virtual machine guest OS type that is recorded in vSphere Client. string Values are case-sensitive.
-VMHasIDE Boolean TRUE if the virtual machine has IDE drives.
-VMHasMDS Boolean TRUE if the virtual machine has multiple datastores.
+For example, assume the following VM folders containing a total of 65 VMs: vm\VM_backup_prod1 (contains 5 VMs) vm\VM_backup_prod1\cluster1 (contains vm\VM_backup_prod2 (contains 50 VMs) To include the VMs in vm\VM_backup_prod1 but not the VMs in cluster1 or in any other folder: VMFolder Equal "vm\VM_backup_prod1" To include the VMs in vm\VM_backup_prod1 and in its subfolder cluster1: VMFolder Equal "vm\VM_backup_prod1" OR VMFolder StartsWith "vm\VM_backup_p: Note: The first backslash is an escape character that causes the following backslash to be interpreted as a literal character.
+To include all 65 VMs: VMFolder StartsWith "vm\VM backup prod" Note: Any VM that is in a path that begins with vm\VM_backup_prod is included.
+VMGuestOS vmGuestOs Alphanumeric string The virtual machine guest OS type that is recorded in vSphere Client.
+Values are case-sensitive.
+VMHasIDE vmHaslde Boolean TRUE if the virtual machine has IDE drives.
+VMhasIndD vmHasIndD NEW

+Field keyword OData field keyword Data type Description VMHasMDS vmHasMds Boolean TRUE if the virtual machine has multiple datastores.
 You can use this keyword to select any virtual machine that is configured to use more than one datastore.
-VMHasNVME Boolean TRUE if the virtual machine has NVMe drives.
-VMHasRDM Boolean TRUE if the virtual machine uses Raw Device Mapping (RDM).
-Boolean

-Field keyword Data type Description VMHasSnap Boolean TRUE if a VMware snapshot of the virtual machine is currently active.
-VMHasVDSName Boolean TRUE if the virtual machine has a display name that is valid for use as the host name.
-VMHostName Alphanumeric string The virtual machine name that is derived from a reverse lookup of its IP address.
+VMHasNVME vmHasNvme Boolean TRUE if the virtual machine has NVMe drives.
+VMHasRDM vmHasRdm Boolean TRUE if the virtual machine uses Raw Device Mapping (RDM).
+VMHasRDMO vmHasRdmo NEW VMHasSATA vmHasSata Boolean TRUE if the virtual machine has SATA drives.
+VMHasSnap VMHasSnap Boolean TRUE if a VMware snapshot of the virtual machine is currently active.
+VMHasVDSName vmHasVdsName Boolean TRUE if the virtual machine has a display name that is valid for use as the host name.
+VMHostName hostName Alphanumeric string The virtual machine name that is derived from a reverse lookup of its IP address.
 Values are not case-sensitive.
-VMIsConn Boolean TRUE if the virtual machine is connected and available.
+VMIsConn vmlsConn Boolean TRUE if the virtual machine is connected and available.
 For example: If a virtual machine's ESX server is down, that virtual machine is not connected.
-VMVersion Alphanumeric The VMware version of the virtual machine. string Values are case-sensitive.
+VMVersion vmVersion Alphanumeric string The VMware version of the virtual machine.
+Values are case-sensitive.
 For example: vmx-04, vmx-07, vmx-08.

-VMXDatastore Alphanumeric string The name of the vmx datastore (sometimes called the vmx directory or configuration datastore).
+Field keyword OData field keyword Data type Description VMXDatastore vmxDatastore Alphanumeric string The name of the vmx datastore (sometimes called the vmx directory or configuration datastore).
 Values are case-sensitive.
 More information on the vmx datastore is available.
 See "NetBackup for VMware terminology" on page 20.
-VMXDatastoreFolder Alphanumeric The name of the folder that contains the vmx datastores. string Values are not case-sensitive.
-VMXDatastoreNFSHost Alphanumeric string The name of the vmx datastore's NFS host.
+VMXDatastoreFolder vmxDatastoreFolder Alphanumeric string The name of the folder that contains the vmx datastores.
 Values are not case-sensitive.
-VMXDatastoreNFSPath Alphanumeric string The folder structure that defines the path to a vmx NFS datastore.
+VMXDatastoreNFSHost vmxDatastoreNfsHost Alphanumeric string The name of the vmx datastore's NFS host.
+Jamig Values are not case-sensitive.
+VMXDatastoreNFSPath vmxDatastoreNfsPath Alphanumeric string The folder structure that defines the path to a vmx NFS datastore.
 Use this option if the NFS host name of the datastore that you want to filter on is not unique in your environment.
 Values are not case-sensitive.
-VMXDatastoreType Alphanumeric The type of the vmx datastore.
-Values are NFS or VMFS. string Values are not case-sensitive.
+VMXDatastoreType vmxDatastoreType Alphanumeric string The type of the vmx datastore.
+Values are NFS or VMFS.
+Values are not case-sensitive.